hindu-comm/weblogs/non-hindu/doTheMath/2024/06/2024-06-18_brace-for-peak-impact.md

 | 2130   | 2056   | 2022   | 2055   | 2094   | 2109    | **2061**    |
 | 2.0 TW | 9.6 TW | 3.7 TW | 1.6 TW | 4.4 TW | 0.4 TW  | **20.5 TW** |

-So, while global population peaks in 2086 in this scenario, energy consumption **peaks 25 years earlier**.
-This is a convincing illustration that the two things have substantially different timing.
+So, while global population peaks in 2086 in this scenario, energy consumption **peaks 25 years earlier**.+++(5)+++ This is a convincing illustration that the two things have substantially different timing.
 Incidentally, for each region (but not the world as a whole), the year listed for peak power also coincides with peak population, as a single per-capita number is applied for the whole region.

 ## U.N. with Flat Survival